jzhlena/ttihp-hamming-code/docs/deliverable.md

 - **Testbench Synchronization:**
   Both partners worked together to align the testbench with the FSM timing, ensuring inputs and outputs were sampled in the correct states.

+- **Improper Clearing of Input Registers:**
+  Outputs would occasionally be inconsistent from the expected values, and no matter the input, would always display the value 0b101.
+Helena traced the issue to lack of reset of input registers between cycles, which caused the IDLE state to be interrupted earlier than intended.
+This issue was resolved by forcing a reset between each test run.